-Boulder Community Hospital has received the Get With The Guidelines®-Stroke Gold-Plus Quality Achievement Award for implementing specific quality improvement measures outlined by the American Heart Association/American Stroke Association for the treatment of stroke patients.
+June 8, 2016 -- Boulder Community Health’s Foothills Hospital has received the Get With The Guidelines®-Stroke Gold-Plus Quality Achievement Award for implementing specific quality improvement measures outlined by the American Heart Association/American Stroke Association (AHA/ASA) for the treatment of stroke patients.

 The award recognizes BCH’s commitment to providing stroke treatment based on nationally-recognized, research-based guidelines and the latest scientific evidence.
 To qualify, hospitals must meet quality measures developed to reduce the time between the patient’s arrival at the hospital and their treatment with a specific clot-busting drug.

 “A stroke patient loses 1.9 million neurons each minute stroke treatment is delayed.
 This recognition demonstrates our commitment to delivering advanced stroke treatments to patients quickly and safely,” said Dr. Robert J. Vissers, President and Chief Executive Officer for BCH.